kylejschultz/clipboard-buddy/README.md

 - [ ] Add app to brew for easier installation.

 ## Installation
-To install, go to the release page to download the latest `.app` version of Clipboard Buddy.
+To install, go to the [release](https://github.com/kylejschultz/clipboard-buddy/releases) page and download the latest `dmg` file.
+You will likely receive a popup that the app cannot be installed as it is unsigned.
+You will need to go to __System Preferences__ > __Privacy & Security__ and allow the application to be installed.

 ## Build
 To build the app yourself, you will need to use [PyInstaller](https://pyinstaller.org/en/stable/index.html).